code42/code42cli/docs/userguides/deactivatedevices.md

 * `--exclude-most-recently-connected INTEGER` - allows you to exclude the most recently connected device (per user) from the results.
 This allows you to ensure that every user is left with at least N device(s), regardless of how recently they have connected.
 * `--created-before DATE|TIMESTAMP|SHORT_TIME` - allows you to only see devices created before a particular date.

-## Deactivating devices
+## Deactivate devices

-Once you have a list of devices that you wish to remove, you can run the `code42 devices bulk deactivate` command:
+Once you have a list of devices that you want to remove, you can run the `code42 devices bulk deactivate` command:

 ```